Leyla Daze makes experimental, genre-crossing dance bangers tagged ‘neopsychedelia’, ‘electronic’ and ‘dream pop’.

 Listen on the best sound system you have available to you:

-We offer music mastering in Fort Collins, Northern Colorado for $40 a track.
-Our one-on-one service provides an educational and informative alternative to mastering your music online.
+We offer music mastering in Fort Collins, Northern Colorado for $50 a track.
+Our informative, one-on-one service lets you talk to us about your music & your aims.
+More here.

-We also offer music consultations for $20 a track, where we’ll let you know if your music is ready for mastering or suggest how it can be improved, both musically and technically, keeping the music of your favorite artists in mind.
+We also offer music consultations for $30 a track, where we’ll lend a trained ear to your music and let you know if it’s ready for mastering or suggest how it can be improved, both musically and technically, keeping the music of your favorite artists in mind.